thindil/nish/README.md

 The second goal can be expanded to:

-* User defined global but also a directory related commands.
+* User defined global but also a directory related commands and variables.
-* Interactive mode for the shell's commands.
-* Ability to edit, add, delete, enable or disable commands via shell.
+* Ability to edit, add, delete, enable or disable commands via shell's plugins.
 * And probably many more which will be added during the development of the project.